LaunchCodeEducation/aws-basics/content/ec2-web-console/walkthrough/reverse-proxy-websites/java-spring/_index.md

 Now that you have cloned the project `build artifacts` in addition to installing the correct `SDK` and `Web Server` you need to configure your `Caddyfile`.

 {{% notice note %}}
-The `ASP.NET` project will be running on port `5000`.
-That means you will need to configure a reverse proxy within your `Caddyfile` to handle the `HTTP` requests to port `5000` on the running server.
+The `Spring` project will be running on port `8080`.
+That means you will need to configure a reverse proxy within your `Caddyfile` to handle the `HTTP` requests to port `8080` on the running server.
 {{% /notice %}}

 Run the following command to open your default `Caddyfile`: